DjangoGirls/tutorial/css/README.md

     mysite
         └───static

-Now we need to tell Django how it can find it.
+Now we need to tell Django where it can find it.
 Open up the `mysite/mysite/settings.py` file, scroll to the bottom of it and add the following lines:

     STATICFILES_DIRS = (
         os.path.join(BASE_DIR, "static"),